EntityOfCode/eoc-tfhe/README.md

 # EOC-TFHE Project

-This repository provides a WebAssembly-based Fully Homomorphic Encryption (FHE) module for the AO blockchain ecosystem.
+This repository provides a WebAssembly-based Fully Homomorphic Encryption (FHE) module for the AO blockchain ecosystem - legacynet.
 It combines TFHE (Fast Fully Homomorphic Encryption) with secure authentication using JWT, enabling privacy-preserving computations on encrypted data.

 ## Features